 Exploring British Values

-We spent a week exploring in more detail British Values, particularly focusing on how this linked to our school value of respect.
+Each year we spend a week exploring British Values in more depth, particularly focusing on how this is linked to our school values.

 Who am I?